-Thank you very much, all members who have donated seed in the past: we hope you will do so again in time for next year’s distribution.
+Thank you very much, all those who have donated seed in the past: we hope you will do so again in time for the next distribution.
 You may prefer to remind yourself about donating by reading the paragraphs at ‘How to donate, in a nutshell’.
 Please remember that the closing date for donations is 31 October.

 If you have not donated seed in the past, or would like to refresh your memory, we hope that the following notes will encourage you to do so this year.
 Please help us build an even more impressive list of interesting seeds for our next seed list.

 Apart from the obvious point that without donors there is no seed distribution, growing and collecting seed has its own rewards.
 It is a great way of really getting to know your plants because it encourages you to look carefully at them at all stages of their growth.
 As a bonus, seed donors are entitled to request 10 extra packets of seed with their order.